Cloud Empires and the Platform as Private Sovereign

 The worker may be called independent, but the platform supplies the institutional field in which independence is possible.
 A freelance profile, driver account, crowdwork rating, seller dashboard, or app-store listing becomes both identity document and work permit.
 Losing access can mean losing livelihood.
 The platform's governance apparatus is therefore not an optional service around the market.
 It is the market's operating condition.

-This is where Lehdonvirta pairs well with the site's existing labor shelf: Ghost Work, Behind the Screen, Data Driven, The Eye of the Master, and Platform Capitalism.
+This is where Lehdonvirta pairs well with the labor shelf: Ghost Work, Behind the Screen, Data Driven, The Eye of the Master, and Platform Capitalism.
 Together, they show a sequence.
 First the work is moved into a platform.
 Then the work is measured.
 Then it is governed by dashboards, rankings, policies, and automated enforcement.
 Then AI is added as supervisor, assistant, filter, or replacement.

 The AI-Age Reading